-The best write-up I've read about diarrhea in travellers can be found at the CIWEC Clinic web site.
+The best write-up I've read about diarrhea in travelers can be found at the CIWEC Clinic web site (now at the Internet archive).
 I was actually treated at the clinic (in its 1997 location) by Dr. Shlim long before I found this write-up.
 I had a referral to him from my doctor even before I left the U.S.

 I know the instructions for iodine tablets mention this, and I'm pretty sure the instructions for other chemical treatments do too, but after the chemicals have been added and had time to start working, loosen the cap just a bit and tip the bottle so that the treated water drips through the threads on the bottle.
 Then, retighten the bottle and let the chemicals finish purifying the water.

 I use a film canister over my bite valve to keep it off the ground and other suspect areas.